-- a) The town manager as directed by the board of selectmen shall: - 1) Establish areas within the parking lots wherein parking shall be permitted; - 2) Establish the permitted parking time; and - 3) Establish regulations for the use of the parking lots. - b) The time so established and the fees shall be clearly stated upon signs erected at the entrance to the parking lots.
-(Ord. of 12-28-78, §2)
+- a) The town manager as directed by the board of selectmen shall: - 1) Establish areas within the parking lots wherein parking shall be permitted; - 2) Establish the permitted parking time; and - 3) Establish regulations for the use of the parking lots. - b) The time so established shall be clearly stated upon signs erected at the entrance to the parking lots.
+(Amended May 27, 2022) (Ord. of 12-28-78, §2)